ZeissS/velrok.github.io/source/_posts/2014-12-21-deploying-clojure-apps-on-giant-swarm-docker.markdown

 `ADD ./target/money-balance.jar /opt/money-balance/money-balance.jar` copies a local build into the docker image.
-`EXPOSE 3000` takes care of exposing the webserver port to the host system, which is nessesary to allow http connections into the container.
+`EXPOSE 3000` takes care of exposing the webserver port to the host system, which is necessary to allow http connections into the container.
 `ENTRYPOINT java -jar money-balance.jar` tells docker, that this command should be run when the image is started.
 Thus when a new container comes up it will autostart the standalone jar file.